 Gareth originally trained in scientific illustration and worked as a medical artist at Addenbrooke’s Hospital Cambridge, then St Bartholomew’s Hospital London.

-We’ve run Apropos from a variety of studio spaces over the last ten years, starting with a bedroom in Wood Green, followed by a barn in the Essex countryside to a pre-war office above a high street car showroom today.
+We have run Apropos from a variety of studio spaces, starting with a bedroom in Wood Green, followed by a barn in the Essex countryside to a 1920′s office above a high street car showroom today.

 From a series in the barn studio during development of Reebok Football campaign and a personal research project, May 2006